 In some ore deposits, fluorite Sm-Nd dating is the only available geochronometer.
 However, errorchrons and imprecise ages may occur.
-In such cases, U-Pb geochronology of authigenic phases with elevated common Pb such as calcite (Rasbury and Cole, 2009), hematite (Walter et al., 2018), chalcedony (Nuriel et al., 2011) or nacrite (Piccione et al., 2019) offers new perspectives to gain knowledge on the successive chronology of mineralizing fluid flows.
-In Pierre-Perthuis however, as in
+In such cases, U-Pb geochronology of common lead-bearing authigenic phases such as calcite (Rasbury and Cole, 2009), hematite (Walter et al., 2018), chalcedony (Nuriel et al., 2011) or nacrite (Piccione et al., 2019) offers new perspectives to gain knowledge on the successive chronology of mineralizing fluid flows.
+In Pierre-Perthuis however, as in some other F-Ba deposits, these minerals are absent.
+A late Eocene age estimate for the last fluorite-mineralizing event reveals that the "lifetime" of the ore deposit was much longer than previously thought.
+Fluorite was deposited during several

-470 some other F-Ba deposits, these minerals are absent.
-A late Eocene age estimate for the last fluorite-mineralizing event reveals that the ore-formation is polygenic.
-Fluorite was deposited during several successive fluid flows induced by the reactivation of faults affecting the granitic basement.
+485 successive fluid flows induced by the reactivation of faults affecting the granitic basement.
 Small-scale radiometric dating of single growth bands in authigenic phases makes it possible to determine the chronology of these multiple crystallization events.
 Future research should be conducted to test the U-Pb geochronometer in fluorite crystals dated by Sm-Nd or other direct ((U-Th-Sm)/He) or indirect methods.

-475 6 Conclusion
+6 Conclusion

-We have explored the U-Pb geochronometer in fluorite.
+- 490 We have explored the U-Pb geochronometer in fluorite.
 In the Pierre-Perthuis F-Ba deposit, uranium was found in the most external rim of fluorite crystals.
 SR-XRF mapping demonstrates the preservation and retention of micrometer-thick zonation in uranium concentration in fluorite.
 Petrographic observations coupled to induced fission tracks and SR-XRF mapping show that uranium is incorporated in the fluorite crystal lattice by elemental substitution.
 The incorporation of uranium is related to bacterial sulphate reduction, evidenced by globular pyrite inclusions.
-Relying on careful and detailed petrography, we show that such growth bands can be dated by U-Pb geochronology.
-The Tera-Wasserburg lower intercept yields an age of 40.0 ± 1.7 Ma, not corrected for matrix-related elemental fractionation.
+Relying on careful and detailed petrography, we - show that such growth bands can be dated by U-Pb geochronology.
+The spread of U and Pb isotopic compositions in a Tera-Wasserburg space are interpreted as isochrons, yielding an age of 40.0 ± 1.7 Ma, not corrected for matrix-related elemental fractionation.
 This age estimate corresponds to the last minor fluorite-mineralizing event.
-Since the crystal cores were previously dated at 130 ± 15 Ma by Sm-Nd, at least two episodic fluid flows occurred during ca. 90 Ma.
-Future research should be conducted to correct for 238U/206Pb fractionation during LA-ICP-MS
+Since the crystal cores were previously dated at 130 ± 15 Ma by Sm-Nd, successive episodic fluid flows occurred during ca. 90 Ma.
+Future research should be conducted to correct for 238U/206Pb fractionation during LA-ICP-MS analysis in fluorite through the definition of a

-485 analysis in fluorite through the definition of a fluorite reference material.
+500 fluorite reference material.